dnanexus/dxCompiler/test/bearer_auth_imports/README.md

 - `main.wdl.template` — workflow that imports the protected document via an HTTP URL. `{URL}` is replaced at test time with the server's address.

-Driver: `scripts/run_tests.py --bearer-auth-tests` brings up the server, renders the template, and invokes the dxCompiler JAR (with `-compileMode IR`, no platform required) under three configurations:
+Driver: `scripts/run_tests.py --test bearer_auth` (or the equivalent pseudo-test name `--test bearer_auth_import`) brings up the server, renders the template, and invokes the dxCompiler JAR (with `-compileMode IR`, no platform required) under three configurations:

-1. no token → expect compile failure with HTTP 401
+1. no token → expect compile failure with HTTP 401 (no credentials)
-2. wrong token → expect compile failure with HTTP 401
+2. wrong token → expect compile failure with HTTP 403 (credentials rejected)
 3. correct token → expect compile success